woodpecker-ci/woodpecker/docs/docs/20-usage/20-index.md

 In the above example, the `frontend` and `backend` steps are executed in parallel.
 The pipeline runner will not execute the `publish` step until the group completes.

+## Step `volumes`

+Woodpecker gives the ability to define Docker volumes in the Yaml.
+You can use this parameter to mount files or folders on the host machine into your containers.

+For more details check the [volumes docs](/docs/usage/volumes/).

 ## `branches`

 Woodpecker gives the ability to skip commits based on the target branch.
 If the branch matches the `branches:` block the pipeline is executed, otherwise it is skipped.